 Ingredients You’ll Need

-Coconut oil: this is what gives the protein fudge its silky texture.
+Coconut oil: this is what gives the protein powder fudge its silky texture.
 Opt for cold-pressed, virgin coconut oil when possible.

-Nut butter: we love to use peanut butter for this chocolate protein fudge but any nut butter will do.
+Nut butter: we love to use peanut butter for this chocolate fudge but any nut butter will do.
 Make sure to use natural nut butter though and a fresh jar so that it blends best.

 Vegan protein powder: you can use vanilla or chocolate protein powder for the recipe.
 Know that the brand you choose will affect the flavor and texture of the high-protein fudge recipe (see below).